The Fatal Love-Spot

 and he leapt across the wall.

-the flying couple headed for the West.
+the fleeing couple headed for the West.

-The night was cold, and she began to shiver:
+The night was cold, and she began to shiver,

-'I'm tired', said Grainne, 'let us have a rest.'
+'I'm tired,' said Grainne, 'let us have a rest.'

 and pale; it's time for getting tired all right,